mikes360/WebsiteAssignmentMSC2019/README.md

 A leaderboard page has been created, it needs styling and appropiate data needs to be displayed.
 That is my next task after styling and rendering the results page correctly.

 //---------------------------------------------------------------------------

+08-Nov-2019 Mike Knight

+Tweaks to rendering of match views, only pass in a single game now instead of the array as it was rendering all the matches from all games.

+More work on the live game module.
+Created a mechanism to control the simulation duration and extracted the code that calculates scores into a new gameUtils module.
+The code for calculating scores can now be used by both modules and the live module can use it to calculate the current user scores from the live data.